Skip to content

 How this works#

 We achieve this like so: All the components of an experiment are created using fixtures.
-The first fixtures to be invoked are the ones that would correspond to command-line arguments.
-The fixtures for command-line arguments
+The first fixtures to be invoked are the ones that feed the command-line arguments given the choice of configs.

 ---